MicrochipTech/RNWFxx_Python_OOB/readme.md

 <img src="./assets/cli_help.png" width="400"/>

 At the prompt you can run any of the displayed commands.
 The table below explains the available command syntax.
 Feel free to experiment with the "DIR", "SCAN" and "SYS" commands.
-They are informative commands and will not make any lasting changes to the RNFW02 module.
+They are informative commands and will not make any lasting changes to the RNFWxx module.
 The one command that can and will change the module is the "DEL" commands and is discussed below.

 |CLI Command|Parameters|Syntax|Description|
 |:-----:|:--:|:-----------:|:---------|